soee/Flowpack.OpenSearch/Documentation/Index.rst

 During runtime, you have to provide the client's name you want to connect to, if it is not `default`.

-When access to the Elasticsearch instance is protected through HTTP Basic Auth, you can provide the necessary username and password in your client settings::
+When access to the OpenSearch instance is protected through HTTP Basic Auth, you can provide the necessary username and password in your client settings::

 	Flowpack:
-	  ElasticSearch:
+	  OpenSearch:
 	    clients:
 	        # default bundle that will be used if no more specific bundle name was supplied.
 	      default:
-	        - host: my.elasticsearch-service.com
+	        - host: my.opensearch-service.com
 	          port: 443
 	          scheme: https
 	          username: john